 Work-related experience relative to service in neighborhood work include preparation of proposals funded by the Charles Stewart Mott Foundation to launch the Neighborhoods Small Grants Program (NSG); oversight of grantmaking activities for the NSG Program since 1991; assistance in the development and design of both the grantmaking and technical assistance program for Transforming Neighbors Together (TNT), a program in partnership with the Center for Neighborhood Development; service on the steering committee to develop the Affordable Housing Trust fund and the Community Investment fund followed by the management of both funds to support construction and preconstruction costs for affordable housing in Knox County; and assistance with the design and advocacy for funding for the Inner-City Connections Program.

-Additional work experience includes serving as a faculty member of the Asset Based Community Development Institute in association with Northwestern University.
-The Asset Based Community Development Institute (ABCD), established in 1995 by the Community Development Program at Northwestern University’s Institute for policy Research, is built upon three decades of capacity-building research by John Kretzmann and John L. McKnight.
+Additional work experience includes serving as a faculty member of the Asset-Based Community Development Institute at DePaul University in Chicago.
+The Asset-Based Community Development Institute (ABCD), established in 1995 by the Community Development Program at Northwestern University’s Institute for policy Research, is built upon three decades of capacity-building research by John Kretzmann and John L. McKnight.
 The ABCD Institute spreads its findings on capacity-building community development in two ways: (1) through extensive and substantial interactions with community builders and (2) by producing practical resources and tools for community builders to identity, nurture and mobilize neighborhood assets.